bkrmroy/odin-recipes/README.md

 # odin-recipes
 The Odin Project Foundations course First project.

-The website will consist of a main index page which will have links to a few recipes.
+The website consists of a main index page which has links to a few recipes.